 One of the greatest challenges of being a freelancer, particularly one that works remotely, is managing your use of time when working from home.

 This has become particularly relevant lately as a result of the COVID-19 pandemic, which saw the majority of workers, specifically “desk” workers, working from home.
-What has become clear is that working from home may become the norm for many, continuing into the future.
+What has become clear is that working from home may become the norm for many, continuing into the future, meaning that blue light glasses will be a necessity for computer users.
 Here I help you to set up a great work-from-home routine that will maximize productivity, lessen cabin fever, and make a work-from-home environment a positive one.
 Always keep in mind that your work from home set-up will need to be secure, especially if you use multiple systems and have servers to connect to.
 Using network security software, as well as others, from websites like https://www.fusionconnect.com/products/networking-security/sd-wan/ will help you keep that safety when working.

 The first step in ensuring productivity is working from a dedicated space.
 I have found that a proper chair, with a proper desk, and all my necessary tools in one place, is hugely advantageous.
 I do not deviate from this workspace.
 For example, I would not move my workspace to the lounge or dining room and work with the television in the background.
 I also make sure that my workspace is right next to the wifi router so I have the best connection in the house.
 I already have a great internet connection from a company similar to Satellite internet Now (read more) so that my work proficiency is high, but staying close to the router means that I can ensure if there are any issues I don’t have to deviate from my space.